CLASSES

 CHOOSE WHAT YOU NEED ON ANY GIVEN DAY

-Our formats form a cycle of grounding, activation, flow, and integration—a rhythm that the body learns to trust.
-Most students rotate between grounding and activating formats throughout the week.
+Our formats move in a cycle of grounding, activation, flow, and integration—a rhythm the body gradually learns to trust.
+Most students rotate between grounding, activating, and releasing practices over the course of a week, responding to changing needs rather than fixed goals.

-THE CENTER and THE FOURS support energy, strength, and integration.
+THE CENTER and THE EXTENSIONS support energy, strength, and integrated movement.